WHY WE EXIT RELATIONSHIPS

 What these fears come down to is a deep false belief that we have to give ourselves up to be loved and to be seen as a caring person.
 Giving yourself up - giving up your freedom to be yourself and do what brings you joy - is a terrifying prospect.
 As long as we have these false beliefs - and they might be unconscious - we will likely find ourselves running from love.
 We stop running when we are willing to let go of trying to control how the other person feels about us by giving ourselves up, and instead risk being fully ourselves.
 We can do this only when we stop rejecting ourselves and our needs.

 Fundamentally, as avoidants we are afraid to be needed.
 We don't want to be relied upon too much and are afraid because we can have trouble always understanding and asserting our own needs and boundaries, so believe it means they will get buried and we lose ourselves.
 We are afraid because we suffer disproportionate guilt that we don't know how to healthily process, making us feel too bad being around people who need us.
-And we are afraid because, with self-esteem problems (even if we come across as outwardly confident), we subconsciously fear we can't live up to meeting our partner's needs so are at risk of abandonment.
+And we are afraid to be known because, with self-esteem problems (even if we come across as outwardly confident), we subconsciously fear we can't live up to meeting our partner's needs so are at risk of abandonment.

 From the root comes the cure: